stac-utils/stac-fields/README.md

 If only a label is available, it can be passed as string instead of an object.

+Some details about the fields included in the fields.json file can be found [here](fields.md).

 ## formatters.js

 The most important methods are: